 The coating of hot-dip galvanizing is thick, generally 30-60 microns, and the coating has a high anti-corrosion ability.
 It is suitable for long-term rust prevention of iron and steel parts for outdoor work, such as highway fences, power towers, large-size fasteners and other relatively “rough” workpieces.
 Older iron water pipes were also hot-dip galvanized.

 Electro-galvanized, the surface of the workpiece is smooth and flat, but because the coating is relatively thin, generally within 5-30 microns, the anti-corrosion time will be shorter.
 They are all used indoors to prevent rusting of parts, such as chassis bottoms, panels, and small-size fasteners.

 Hope that the above introduction can help you understand the square steel rack for eps silo system from China.

-How to make good mortar coated for EPS moulding ?
+How to install EPS moulding on wall surface ?